Drones at your wedding

 Most import rules to remember when flying rules and regs as stipulated by CASA (Civil Aviation Authority)

-- I must not fly higher than 120 meters (400 ft) above the ground, in all locations (etc.)
+- flying higher than 120 meters (400 ft) above the ground, is not permitted in all locations (etc.)

-- I must not fly the RPA/drone within 30 meters of people, unless the other person is part of controlling or navigating the drone.
+- It si not permissable to fly the RPA/drone within 30 meters of people, unless the other person is part of controlling or navigating the drone.

-- I must only fly one RPA/drone at a time.
+- I can only fly one RPA/drone at a time.

-- I must keep the RPA/drone at least 5.5km away from controlled aerodromes (usually those with a control tower)
+- I cannot fly the RPA/drone at least 5.5km away from controlled aerodromes (usually those with a control tower)

-- I must only fly during the day and keep your RPA/drone within visual line-of sight.
+- The drone must only flown during the day and kept within my visual line-of sight.

 - I must not operate the RPA/drone in prohibited or restricted areas.